cghael/simple_chatty_bot/README.md

 # simple_chatty_bot
- Simple project from JetBrains Academy to remember the basic syntax of Python
+ Simple projects from JetBrains Academy to remember the basic syntax of Python